martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ## DHC as an urban tissue
-*morphometric characters certainly help in description of urban tissues* *clustering helps make sense out of it, even though the procedure its not straightforward* *DHC is a numerical, morphometric statistical proxy of urban tissue* *Clustering is non-deterministic, so boundaries are not fixed, rather indicative.*
+*morphometric characters certainly help in description of urban tissues* *clustering helps make sense out of it*
+*DHC is a numerical, morphometric statistical proxy of urban tissue* *Clustering is non-deterministic, so boundaries are not fixed, rather indicative.*
 *It is not a ground truth and the meaning and relation of clusters has to be interpreted before any further steps*